fluxbb/fluxbb/README.md

 Requirements
 ----------------
  - A webserver
- - PHP 4.4.0 or later
+ - PHP 5.3.0 or later
- - A database such as MySQL 4.1.2 or later, PostgreSQL 7.0 or later, or SQLite 2
+ - A database such as MySQL 5, PostgreSQL 8.4 or later, or SQLite 3

 Recommendations
 -------------------